AdairChan-CSH/VReverything-VR-RTC/README.md

 VR mod for all games.

-VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC
+VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC This program app can do auto (VR depth) immersive for all computer screen videos, games,

 How to use: